SluberskiHomeLab/ditdashdot/README.md

 ## Configuration

 Configuration is designed to be straightforward.
-Additional documentation can be found below.
+Additional documentation can be found HERE.

 ## Technologies Used